ekraw36/Tea_Docs/task_documentation.md

 ## 6. Interpreting Tea’s Results
 Tea prints a [structured explanation](glossary.md) of the statistical tests it considered and the final test it selected.
 It also reports the test statistic, p‑value, effect size, and whether the null hypothesis should be rejected.

-Read the list of tests Tea considered and the passed or failed assumptions for each test.
-This shows how Tea reasoned about your hypothesis.
-For the Kruskall-Wallis test, Tea assumes 1 categorial explanatory variable, 1 continuous outcome variable, 2 or more groups, and independent observations.
-Our data satisfies all of these assumptions, so Tea selected the Kruskall-Wallis test.
+- Read the list of tests Tea considered and the passed or failed assumptions for each test.
+This shows how Tea reasoned about your hypotheses.

-test_statistic = 6.89813
+- Tea provides a list of values that are the results of the chosen test.
- This measures how different the group medians are. p_value = 0.22833
+  1. **test_statistic**s measures the data involved in the hypothesis (difference between groups, correlation, etc.)
- This is the probability of seeing differences this large (or larger) if all plants truly had the same median uptake. alpha = 0.05
+  2. **p_value**: This is the probability of getting that test_statistic in a random sample if the null hypothesis is true.
-This is your significance threshold.
+  3. **alpha**: This is your significance threshold.
 If the p_value is smaller than this value, the results are statistically significant.

- Null hypothesis - There is no difference in medians between Plant = Qn1, Qn2, Qn3, Qc1, Qc2, Qc3 on uptake.
+  4. **Null hypothesis**: Assumes the hypothesis is false.
-Interpretation - Fail to reject the null hypothesis at alpha = 0.05.
-Because p = 0.22833 > 0.05, the differences in uptake between these six plants are not statistically significant.
-Tea did not find evidence that these plants differ in their CO2 uptake.
+  5. **Interpretation**: If the p value is less than the alpha value, than the hypothesis is deemed statiscally signifigant and the null hypothesis is rejected.
+If the p value is greater than the alpha value, than the null hypothesis isn't rejected and the hypothesis isn't deemed statistically significant.